 From original intention this sequel was to contain various foods that can be prepared from the 'Natures offerings'.
 Means in this case that I considered it to consist recipes from (smth like) berries, salads, mushroom, etc, a stuff possible to pick by oneself ...But it then turned out that finding anything suitable maybe needs a bit more experience than I probably find myself mastering.
 Also, for comparison, the cultivated plants often are more easy prepare – after all, they were taken on cultivation and bred by the people in the pasts from plenty of reason, not the least that many are good and tasty.
 And, soforth this provides recipes from a favored plant, namely beetroot. ...Has nice English name besides, that a lot resembles this populous insects order (meaning the Beetles.)

-So here's nice late Summer pic from the Tree and it's Berries...
+Anyway, beside beets, Rowan also has place on this, So here's nice late Summer pic from the Tree and it's Berries... |

 We've probably already prepared several recipes from beetroot, so here's just some simple varieties, only.
 Root is most commonly known, but there's a place in the kitchen for other parts as well.
 First a recipe for salad, this is pretty good acc. my judging;